Loathed94/Assignment2-Trivia-Game/README.md

 - The result screen
 The question screen show all the questions along with the correct- and user's answers plus display the total score.
-The user can press a button to return to the start screen or replat with different questions, with the same difficulty level and category.
+The user can press a button to return to the start screen or replay with different questions, with the same difficulty level and category.

 ## Getting started